By Matt Chaney, ChaneysBlog.com

-The rock n’ rollers got work, made money with underworld figures while sharing a defiant, bunker mentality.
-Both parties felt heat of adversaries, and neither backed down.
+The rock ’n’ rollers got work, made money with underworld figures while sharing a defiant, bunker mentality.
+Both parties felt heat from adversaries, and neither backed down.

 “Rockabilly” broke out from Memphis in 1955 and the first stars were ridiculed, especially Elvis Presley, condemned nationwide by music reviewers, preachers and politicians, among critics.

 But “the beat” was unstoppable from west Tennessee.
 Rockabilly blew into Arkansas and upriver to Missouri, following Highway 61.
 Wunderkind Elvis, Jerry Lee Lewis and Carl Perkins won fans and inspired players in flatland locales like Pemiscot County, tucked into Missouri’s southeast corner—where good times reigned even as lawmen cracked down on illicit gambling and alcohol.
 Police raided several Bootheel taverns and dance halls of the Fifties that nurtured genesis rock and modern country.

 Today, piecing together Pemiscot history and legend, a rich story emerges from news texts and personal recollections: the rockabillies and their shady associates in the Missouri delta, 60 years ago.

 Before rockabilly there were “cowboy songs” and “hillbilly music,” which most reviewers didn’t take to, regardless their proximity to the yodeling and twangy strings.
 “The ether is full of hillbilly music and other moronic krap that is passed to the dear public as radio programs,” an Arkansas columnist declared in 1940, for The Journal-Advance in Gentry.